 Bachelor's Degree in Communications: Career and Salary Facts

-Find out about the jobs you can pursue with a bachelor's degree in communications.
+Find out about the types of jobs you could pursue with a bachelor's degree in communications.
 Read more to learn about career options along with salary and job outlook.
 Schools offering Applied Communications degrees can also be found in these popular choices.

 Career Information At a Glance

-The table below outlines general information about careers that can be pursued with a bachelor's degree in communications.
+A bachelor's degree in communications can prepare you for a number of different careers including public relations specialist, editor, reporter, or advertising manager.
+The table below outlines general information about some of the careers that can be pursued with a bachelor's degree in communications.

 |Public Relations Specialist||Editor||Reporters/Correspondents||Advertising/Promotions Manager|